6orram/6orram/README.md

 - 👋 Hi, I’m Gorram and i'm a computer science student(P-TECH Student)
 - 👀 I’m interested in AI and ML
 - 🌱 In my free time i try to start some personel project to develop my skills
+- 🎁 some time i do new things like develop games or design some game assets or doing some code challenge...

 <!---